CELLS AND PROTEINS

 Proteins are made of chains of small building blocks called amino acids.
 These chains can fold up in a huge number of different ways to make a huge variety of 3D proteins.
 Proteins are used for almost all functions of cells and can look very different - here's 3 examples:

 As you can see, cells look very different depending on their function.
-Most of these specialized shapes and equipment is due to the proteins in that cell.
+Most of these specialised shapes and equipment is due to the proteins in that cell.
 For example, lung cells have lots of channels on their surface so they can secrete mucus to keep your lung surface healthy.
 They also have a wiggly surface to increase the surface area where they can absorb oxygen from, and this is created from the ‘cytoskeleton’ of the cell (literally, the cell’s skeleton).